SpektraSystems/Microsoft-Cloud-Workshop/continuous-integration-with-azure-pipelines/masterdoc.md

      <img src="images/015.png"/>

-1. If you want to review an task, you can click on any task and review.
+1. If you want to review task, you can click on any task and review.

      <img src="images/16.png"/>